tstahlhut/philosophers/README.md

 	ThreadSanitizer: reported 1 warnings
 </details>

-Otherwise, when you use valgrind, you can run it with --tool=helgrind:
+Additionally, when you use valgrind, you can run it with --tool=helgrind and with --tool=drd:

 	valgrind --tool=helgrind ./program_name

+	valgrind --tool=drd ./program_name

+These are the two tools with which 42 evaluators are prompted to test for data races in your program.
+They are said to be more precise than fsanitize but take a long time.
+So, for a first check, I would use fsanitize.

-But you cannot run fsanitize and helgrind simultaneously!
+Be aware that you cannot run fsanitize and valgrind simultaneously!

+If helgrind stops the execution, it could be that it only follows one thread.
+Try the following additional flag:

+		valgrind --tool=helgrind --fair-sched=yes ./program_name

+However, your program should run with only --tool=helgrind in the end and report no errors.
+(Unsure about suppressed errors, though.)

+Note: As valgrind slows down the program, philosophers die even if they are not supposed to.
+This is normal.

 ### Mutexes